r-lyeh-archived/sole/README.md

 ====

 - Sole is a lightweight C++11 library to generate universally unique identificators.
-- Sole provides interface for UUID versions 1 and 4.
+- Sole provides interface for UUID both versions 1 and 4.
 - Sole is tiny.
 One header and one source file.
 - Sole is cross-platform.
 Compiles under MSVC/GCC.
 Works on Windows/Linux.
 - Sole is MIT licensed.